 Becoming a major

-Becoming a major a student must successfully pass the nine-hour JMC Gateway, which includes the three, one-hour JMC Writing Academy courses (MC 130 Media Writing Conventions and Mechanics, MC 132 Media Writing Styles and Platforms and MC 132 Media Writing Perspectives); MC 110 Mass Communication in Society (3 hours); and three of the six one-hour Foundational Skills modules (MC 191 Audio Production Foundations, MC 192 Pixel Foundations, MC 193 Video Foundations, MC 194 Social Media Foundations, MC 195 Vector Foundations and MC 196 Web-CMS Foundations).
+A student must successfully pass the nine-hour JMC Gateway, which includes the three, one-hour JMC Writing Academy courses (MC 130 Media Writing Conventions and Mechanics, MC 131 Media Writing Styles and Platforms and MC 132 Media Writing Perspectives); MC 110 Mass Communication in Society (3 hours); and three of the six one-hour Foundational Skills modules (MC 191 Audio Production Foundations, MC 192 Pixel Foundations, MC 193 Video Foundations, MC 194 Social Media Foundations, MC 195 Vector Foundations and MC 196 Web-CMS Foundations).
 Students must earn C or better in the JMC Gateway classes.

-Transfer students are eligible to apply for admission to the School during their first semester upon successful completion of the JMC Gateway with a C or better.
+Transfer students are eligible to apply for admission to the School during their first semester if they transfer in the equivalent of all JMC Gateway courses and have earned a C or better in each course.

 Admission to the major will be granted when the above requisites have been met.
 To apply, a student must submit an application to declare sequence and outside concentration.
 The application forms may be obtained from the School’s website.